-Perform the following steps to set password access to Oracle Studio:
+Perform the following steps to set the password:

-- 1. From the Start menu, select, Programs, Oracle, and then select Studio.
-Oracle Studio opens. - 2.
-Select Window from the menu bar, and then select Preferences.
+- 1. From the Start menu, select Programs, Oracle, and then select Studio. - 2.
+Select Window from the menu bar and then select Preferences.
 The Preferences screen is displayed. - 3.
-Click Studio in the left pane as shown in the following figure:
+Select the Studio node, as shown in the following figure: